Modifying your widget content

 | Chat History | - | Yes |

-By default, the Header Cards and Body Cards contain Heading, Text Area, KB Search, Chat, and Previous Conversations.
+By default, the widget includes Heading, Text Area, KB Search, Chat, and Previous Conversations cards.

 See this guide to learn more about editing the Header and Body cards: Customizing the widget header and body cards